sauravk-RI/WeRoCon-Group/IMU/Documentation/3DM-GV7-AR-Microstrain_setup.md

   hanging forever.
 - There's no live re-zero mid-run in this version (unlike `imu_dashboard_ws.py`) — it's meant for one calibration, then one clean trial.
-Re-run the script per trial for a fresh calibration.
+Re-run the script per trial for a fresh calibration, or reuse a saved JSON file via `--calibration`.

-You can skip live calibration entirely with `--calibration path.json`, which loads a previously saved reference quaternion (as written by a separate `calibrate_imu.py` helper) instead of prompting you to stand still.
+You can skip live calibration entirely with `--calibration path.json`, which loads a previously saved reference quaternion (as written by `calibrate_imu.py`, Part 2) instead of prompting you to stand still.

 ### 3.3 Main logging loop